This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The UAE has launched and is operating a number of satellites.

 Yahsat, a subsidiary of the UAE Government-owned Mubadala Development, offers a range of communication services including voice, internet and television.
 Yahsat currently has two satellites in orbit and launched a third in 2018, the Al Yah 3 satellite.
 Al Yah 3 will extend Yahsat’s broadband services to 19 countries across Brazil and Africa.

 The MBRSC operates several satellites:

-KhalifaSat, a remote sensing for Earth observation, was launched in October of 2018. requirement KhalifaSat is the UAE’s most technologically advanced imaging satellite, was 100 percent developed by Emirati engineers as part of the MBRSC’s strategic initiative to inspire innovation and technological advancement, and to increase sustainable development in the UAE.
+KhalifaSat, a remote sensing for Earth observation, was launched in October of 2018.
+KhalifaSat was 100% developed by Emirati engineers as part of the MBRSC’s strategic initiative to inspire innovation and technological advancement.
+It is the UAE’s most technologically advanced imaging satellite and has the goal of increasing sustainable development in the UAE.
 The UAE Institution for Advanced Science and Technology (EIAST) in collaboration with Satrec Initiative (SI), a South Korean satellite manufacturing company, oversee the KhalifaSat program.

 2016 NASA and UAESA Framework Agreement

 In June 2016, NASA and UAESA signed a framework agreement to cooperate on aeronautics research and exploration and to use airspace and outer space for peaceful purposes.
 The scope of the agreement covers space science, operational Earth observation and Earth science, aeronautics, space operations and exploration, education, technology, and safety and mission assurance.